Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

   </tr>
 </table>

-Otherwise of note are the 3 Continuous Traps, which provide the Ritual Monsters with protection and recover LP that the player loses from all the self-damage.
+Otherwise of note are the 3 Continuous Traps, which like the Ritual Monsters are also Limited.
+They provide the Ritual Monsters with protection and recover LP that the player loses from all the self-damage.
 They also have the useful effect to recover another banished ‘Darquess’ Trap when banished themselves, allowing for efficient recursion.

 <table>
   <tr>